pirovc/ganon/README.md

 `--window-size` can be set with `ganon build` to activate the use of minimizers.
 It produces smaller database files and requires substantially less memory overall.
 It may increase building times but will have a huge benefit for classification times.
 We experience a 6x decrease in memory usage and 6x speed-up on classification (`--window-size 32 --kmer-size 19`).
 Sensitivity and precision were reduced by small margins. `--window-size` has to be greater or equal `--kmer-size`.

-`--offset` can be set on (>1) and off (1) with `ganon classify` (for databases build without `--window-size`) . `--offset n` will only evaluate every nth k-mer of the input sequences.
+`--offset` can be set on (>1) and off (1) with `ganon classify` (for databases built without `--window-size`) . `--offset n` will only evaluate every nth k-mer of the input sequences.
 In our experiments, lower `--offset` values (e.g. 2,3,4) will drastically reduce running times on classification with very low impact on the sensitivity and precision of the results. `--offset` has to be smaller or equal `--kmer-size`.

 ### ganon build